NikitaGahoi/deep-learning-challenge/README.md

 After pre-processing the data, correlation matrix and Random forest was performed to look for important features and to remove the less important features that are not adding any value to the model.
 Code can be found in **Random_Forest-Feature_selection.ipynb**

 ### More Step in Data Pre-processing:
-The column "ASK_AMT" had a 8747 unique values ranging from 5000 to 8597806340.
+The column `ASK_AMT` had a 8747 unique values ranging from 5000 to 8597806340.
 To look for distribution/frequency of these 8747 values, `value_counts()` function was applied. the data turned out be extremely skewed, with 5000 having a unique count of 25398

 ![image](https://github.com/NikitaGahoi/deep-learning-challenge/assets/136101293/b5b9c1c6-6350-4c7d-adca-71d3b56a2d9e)